honjow/libdisplay-info/README.md

 This policy is aimed to propagate best practises when interpreting EDID and DisplayID information which can often be cryptic or even inconsistent.

+libdisplay-info uses [semantic versioning].
+The public API is not yet stable.

 ## Contributing

 Open issues and merge requests on the [GitLab project].